 This is still by far our most popular post ever.
 These are easy to use and remember.

 Hopefully these help you guys out.
-To my peeps in Korea, enjoy the long weekend!Remember that romanization is only a tool!
-Try not to depend on it too much and try learning the Korean alphabet and how to pronounce the letters properly to have an easier time learning Korean.
+To my peeps in Korea, enjoy the long weekend!Also remember that romanization is only a tool.
+Try not to depend on it too much.
+Learning the Hangul alphabet is the key to success!